indaco/vitepress-templ-preview/website/docs/introduction/usage.md

 The plugin supports two ways of working reflecting the `static-templ` [modes](https://github.com/nokacper24/static-templ?tab=readme-ov-file#modes).
 The result is the same in both cases.
 The choice depends on your preferences for content management and resulting URLs.

-> [!TIP]
-> Please, refer to the [Plugin Options](/customization/plugin-options) to see the available options for the plugin.

 ### Inline mode

-> [!NOTE]
-> This website is built in `inline` mode.
-The code is available in the GitHub repository and can be used as a reference.

 This is the **default** method.
 It involves setting up a Go module project in the **root** folder of your VitePress project with the templ files alongside your markdown content files.